Aftermath-Archive/frontend/README.md

 https://github.com/Aftermath-Archive/backend

+## Coder Academy

+For students, or teachers who are viewing this repo in the context of the Coder Academy final assignment I have created a separate branch 'project-submission' [available here.](https://github.com/Aftermath-Archive/frontend/tree/project-submission)

+This branch captures the projects state at time of submission while future work is undergone on the project.

 ## Deployment Guide

 This guide outlines the steps to deploy the frontend of the Aftermath Archive application to a production environment.
 The guide assumes you are using a modern hosting platform like Netlify, Vercel, or a custom hosting provider that supports static websites built with React/Vite.